telerik/ajax-docs/api/client/Telerik.Web.UI.RadClientExportManager.md

 Empty Sys.EventArgs

-### pdfExporting
+### imageExported

-RadClientExportManager is about to export a PDF document.
+This event is raised when the image is already exported by RadClientExportManager.

 #### Event Data